We've been featured in:

 Here’s a summary of the main changes to whiplash claims.

-• The government has introduced a fixed tariff for compensation: There are set amounts that can be awarded for different severities of injury for claims made through the government portal.
+• The government has introduced a fixed tariff for compensation: There are set amounts that can be awarded for different severities of injury for claims made through the Whiplash Reform Programme.
 For example, an injury that lasts between 3 to 6 months has a fixed award of £495.
 Previously, an injury that lasts between 6 to 12 months could receive a compensation award of between £2,300 and £4,080.
 These tariffs are set out in the Whiplash Injury Regulations 2021.

 These changes may not apply to all car accident claims.
 For example, they will only apply to your claims if you were injured while either driving or travelling as a passenger in a motor vehicle.